(Entire section in one PDF file).

 Numerical wavelengths of different parts of spectrum (roughly, there is no established strict vocabulary!): far-UV ( 0.01 - 0.1μ, 100-1000 Å), near-UV ( .1 - 0.35μ, 1000-3500 Å), optical ( 0.35 - 1μ, 3500-10000 Å), near-IR (1 - 10μ), mid-IR ( 10 - 100μ), far-IR ( 100 - 1000μ).
 Of course, some people used frequency instead of wavelength!
 And others, especially for high energy radiation, use energy!

 The flux is the amount of energy passing through a unit surface element in all directions, defined by

-where d is the solid angle element, and the integration is over the entire solid angle.
-Usually, the angle subtended by an object is very small, so the cos term is well approximated by unity.
+where dΩ is the solid angle element, and the integration is over the entire solid angle.
+Usually, our detectors are pointed such that the light is received perpendicular to the collecting area and the angle subtended by an object is very small, so the cosθ term is well approximated by unity.

 The luminosity is the intrinsic energy emitted by the source per second.
 For an isotropically emitting source,

 where d = distance to source.

 Fν : flux per unit frequency.
 Fλ : flux per unit wavelength.

 Similarly, intensity and luminosity can be given per unit wavelength (or frequency).
 Note that a constant Fλ implies a non-constant Fν and vice versa!

 Integral of flux/brightness over all wavelengths/frequencies gives the bolometric flux/brightness.